rueters-it/Dealers-Guide-and-Troubleshoot/DIS/Quantum/Cc-duplication-error.md

 #### If the card was CHARDGED:
 5. Click on the invoice to highlight it > Click on ALLOW BYPASS > This will let you go back into POS Invoicing and close the ticket without charging the card again.
 #### If the card was NOT charged:
-6. Click the RESET button and this will allow you to go to POS Invoicing and close the ticket and charge the card correctly.
+6. Click on the invoice to highligh > Click the RESET button and this will allow you to go to POS Invoicing and close the ticket and charge the card correctly.

+## Troubleshoot

+### Invoice not listed
+- If the associated invoice is not listed on the Manually Auth Trans screen, a DIS Support technician will need be notified to update the files on their end.
+Email DIS Support.